 All requirements for graduation must be completed by the last day of classes for a student to be eligible to receive a USAWC diploma and/or an MSS degree.
 For U.S. students and IFs pursuing the MSS degree, the academic requirements are the same for the USAWC diploma and the MSS degree.
 IFs may choose not to apply for the MSS degree and only pursue the USAWC diploma.
 Full requirements for admission and graduation are maintained in Carlisle Barracks Memorandum 350-1.
+Additionally, student must turn in all book material as required.

-- A current APFT must be on file for Army students. - Successfully complete all Distance Education Program courses; - Attend and successfully complete both 2-week resident courses; and - Possess a Secret security clearance (U.S. DOD personnel).
+- A current APFT must be on file for Army students. - Successfully complete all Distance Education Program courses; - Attend and successfully complete both 2-week resident courses.